jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/the-energy-bus-book/the-energy-bus-book-summary-synopsis.md

 # Conclusion

 In conclusion, I look forward to providing book takeaways, important author's quotes, and chapter summaries.
-This particular linguistic-written-works-of-artz provide links to a list of rules and summaries and each chapter summary based on accompanied rules.
+In this *linguistic-written-works-of-artz {L.WWoA}* titled **The Energy Bus Book Summar | Synopsis**, I provide links to a list of rules and summaries and each chapter summary based on accompanied rules.
 <br/>
 <br/>